zachpmanson/notes/notes/Notes/Software/Unix/Unix Programs/Awk.md

+---
+subtitle: A little language
+---
-Awk, named for its creators and for the animal the auk, is a little language.
+Awk, named for its creators and for the animal the auk, is a language for text processing.

 It has a few variants.

 - AWK - Bell Labs, 1977